|Withdrawal Date||% Refund|

-All financial aid funds are disbursed in two disbursements to the student's account.
-If the student is attending both Fall and Spring semester of the academic year their funds will be disbursed at the beginning of each term.
-Federal funds will be disbursed no sooner than 30 days after the start of the semester.
+All financial aid funds are disbursed in two payments to the student's account.
+If the student is attending both Fall and Spring semesters their funds will be disbursed accordingly within each term.

 Students attending only one semester

-For students attending only one semester funds must still be disbursed in two disbursements.
-The first disbursement will be after the start of the semester (federal funds will be disbursed no sooner than 30 days after the start of the semester) and the second will be no sooner than 30 days after the first disbursement.
+For students attending only one semester funds must still be disbursed in two payments, however the first disbursement will be after the start of the semester and the second will follow approximately at the midpoint of the semester.

 For the full financial aid site, please click here.